Data-Science-for-Linguists-2023/For-Reddit-Grammaticality-Analysis/final_report.md

 ##### Annotation

 This data was then annotated with language-tool-python, which is a Python wrapper for a widely-used grammar checker.
-This tool will be talked about in further depth in the next section.
 Essentially, this tool would be used on all of the text for each subreddit.
 If an error was found, the tool would return the error with various details.
 If no error was found, it would return an empty list.
 These errors were kept in a list of lists for each subreddit.
 These lists were worked with for the majority of the analysis.

 The data's grammaticality annotations came from language-tool-python, a Python wrapper for a widely-used grammar checker.
 Essentially, this tool took in the input of every post for every subreddit.
 If the tool detected no error, it returned an empty list.
 If the tool detected an error, it returned a list of errors with various details regarding the error.
 Most of the analysis focused on this list of errors for each subreddit.

 ## Analysis

 ##### Overview
-In general, my analysis was focused on a series of questions.
-The most general one was, is there a way to categorize common grammatical errors?
-One sub-question was, which grammatical errors are most prevalent on Reddit?
-Another sub-question was, are there grammatical errors that are more common across certain subreddits?
-The final sub-question was, does the grammaticality of a post have an effect on its interactions?

 For the analysis portion of my project, I focused on a series of questions.
 The overall analysis focused on, is there a way to categorize common grammatical errors?
 From this question, I explored three sub-questions: